 Unless you are starting a brand-new library, you should be able to find these policies on the school or district website.
 If not, ask other librarians in your district or even your teachers/admin what circulation policies they would like to see in the library.

 NEW SCHOOL LIBRARIAN TIP #9: ATTEND DEPARTMENT MEETINGS.

 To go to department meetings, you need to simply ASK.
 The vast majority of teachers will be thrilled to have you at their department meetings!
 Attending these meetings regularly shows that you care about what’s happening in the classrooms and that you see the library as an extension of the classroom.

 You don’t have to say anything much at the meeting; in fact, the less you say the better.
 Go to listen, to take notes, to learn who’s who, to introduce yourself.
 Listen well, and you will learn much about what the teachers need from the library and what you can do to support them.

-I probably receive 30 or more emails every day from LM_Net.
+I probably receive 5-10 emails every day from LM_Net currently.
 I enjoy my LM_Net emails now, but when I was a new librarian, I found the full listserv to be so overwhelming that I canceled my service for several years.
-I advise new librarians to start with the digest version, which will limit the number of emails you receive while still allowing you to post questions to the group.
+I advise new school librarians to start with the digest version, which will limit the number of emails you receive while still allowing you to post questions to the group.

 I am a member of all the groups I listed above.
 You will get lots of support and answers to your questions, and you’ll probably make some new friends in the process.
 Don’t be shy–we want to help!